rackerlabs/rackspace-how-to/content/general/iad2-data-center-migration-customer-faq.md

 noindex: true
 ---

-IAD2, located in Ashburn VA, is Rackspace’s oldest data center in the northern Virginia region and has been in operation since 2009.
-It is a 2.275 megawatt (MW) facility made up of a single computer room covering approximately 11,300 sq. ft, and it currently consumes around 465 kilowatts (kW) of power.
+IAD2, located in Ashburn, Virginia, is the oldest Rackspace data center in the northern Virginia region and has been in operation since 2009.
+The 2.275-megawatt (MW) facility includes a single computer room covering approximately 11,300 square feet and consumes around 465 kilowatts (kW) of power.
 The 10-year lease on IAD2 is due to expire in June 2019.

-Rackspace has made the decision to move all customers from the IAD2 facility into it’s newer facility, IAD3.
+Rackspace has made the decision to move all customers from the IAD2 facility into its newer facility in Virginia, IAD3.

 Rackspace has had widespread success in data-center migrations over the past decade.
 During this time, our dedicated migration teams have performed the